Patrimony of Saint Peter: Intervention of the Franks and Formation of the States of the Church

 The pope thereupon crossed the Great St. Bernard Pass into the Frankish kingdom.
 Pepin received his guest at Ponthion, and promised to do all in his power to recover the Exarchate of Ravenna and the other districts seized by Aistulf.
 The pope then went to St-Denis, near Paris.
 He concluded a firm alliance of friendship with Pepin and made him the first Carolingian king, probably in January 754.
 He bound the Franks under the threat of excommunication, never thereafter to choose their kings from any other family than the Carolingian.
 At the same time he bestowed on Pepin and his sons the title of "Patrician of the Romans", the title the Exarchs, the highest Byzantine officials in Italy, had borne.
 In their stead now the King of the Franks was to be the protector of the Romans and their Bishop.
-The pope in bestowing this title probably acted also with authority conferred on him by the Byzantine emperor.
-However, to fulfil the wishes of the pope, Pepin had eventually to obtain the consent of his nobles to a campaign into Italy.
+However, to fulfill the wishes of the pope, Pepin had eventually to obtain the consent of his nobles to a campaign into Italy.
 This became imperative, when several embassies attempted by peaceful means to induce the Lombard king to give up his conquests but returned without accomplishing their mission.

 At Quiercy on the Oise, the Frankish nobles finally gave their consent.
 Pepin promised in writing to give the Church certain territories, the first documentary record for the States of the Church.
 This document has not been preserved, but a number of citations during the decades immediately following indicate its contents, and it is likely that it was the source of the much interpolated Fragmentum Fantuzzianum, which probably dates from 778 to 80.
 In the original document of Quiercy Pepin promised to restore to the pope the lands of central Italy conquered by Aistulf, especially in the exarchate and the Roman Duchy, and of a number of patrimonies in the Lombard Kingdom and the Duchies of Spoleto and Benevento.
 These lands had yet to be conquered by Pepin, so his promise was on condition that he did.

 In the summer of 754 Pepin and the pope began their march into Italy, and forced King Aistulf, who had shut himself up in his capital, to sue for peace.
 The Lombard promised to give up the cities of the exarchate and of the Pentapolis, which had been last conquered, to make no further attacks upon or to evacuate the Duchy of Rome and the northwest Italian districts of Venetia and Istria, and also acknowledged the sovereignty of the Franks.
 For the cities in the exarchate and in the Pentapolis, which Aistulf promised to return, Pepin executed a separate deed for the pope.
 This is the first "Donation of 754".